bit-broker/website/content/en/docs/consumer/catalog.md

 ]
 ```

 Here we have one matching entity instance.
-The API returns [Entity API](/docs/consumer/entity/) links to matching instance.
+The API returns [Entity API](/docs/consumer/entity/) links to matching instances.

 {{% alert color="primary" %}}
-In the examples here we show the query strings in readable JSON format, but when actual calls are made the query string is required to be [url encoded](https://www.w3schools.com/tags/ref_urlencode.asp).
+In the examples here we show the query strings in readable JSON format, but when actual calls are made, the query string is required to be [url encoded](https://www.w3schools.com/tags/ref_urlencode.asp).
 {{% /alert %}}

 ### Querying Options

-Here we will go through each available query option one-by-one, giving an example of each.
+Here, we will go through each available query option one-by-one, giving an example of each.

 {{% alert color="info" %}}
 All query strings are [url encoded](https://www.w3schools.com/tags/ref_urlencode.asp) JSON objects.
 The query string syntax used is loosely based on the query language used within [Mongo DB](https://www.mongodb.com/).